fardeenhasib/chatapp/README.md

 Automatically generates Blogs using GPT-2 AI model.

-From terminal use the following command to run the app,
+From terminal, use the following command to run the app,

 ```python3 manage.py runserver```